-We are honoured that we have the opportunity to present our results at the 5th Joint International Symposium on Deformation Monitoring at Valencia, Spain, 2022 (JISDM 2022).
-We are looking forward to your feedback and exciting discussions with the community!
+We are honoured to have had the opportunity to present our results at the 5th Joint International Symposium on Deformation Monitoring at Valencia, Spain, 2022 (JISDM 2022).

 We present an approach to a submillimetric GNSS-based distance meter (GBDM) as well as possible methods to cope with the multipath error of the GNSS signals.
 The accuracy of the proposed approach has been tested in four experiments carried out in the Universitat Politècnica de València (UPV).
 The results demonstrate that the proposed GBDM can provide an accuracy of a few tenths of a millimetre in the current calibration baselines of reference.
 Details can be found in reference .